Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms Baking.md

 }
 ```

-For `TickStartingTransform`, your component needs to implement the
+For `PreviousTransform`, your component needs to implement the
-`IRequestTickStartingTransform` interface.
-And consequently for
+`IRequestPreviousTransform` interface.
+And consequently for `TwoAgoTransform`,
-`PreviousTickStartingTransform`, your component must implement the
+your component must implement the `IRequestTwoAgoTransform` interface.
+These
-`IRequestPreviousTickStartingTransform` interface.
-These motion history
-components will be initialized at runtime in the
+motion history components will be initialized at runtime in the
 `MotionHistoryUpdateSuperSystem` which runs early in the
 `SimulationSystemGroup`.